 White carbohydrates to avoid include breakfast cereals (okay so these are not strictly white, but think Rice Krispies) pasta, bread, chips, rice, white flour (and everything made from it such as donuts, biscuits and pastries), sweeteners and white pizza base.

 In this 2008 study, participants who ate whole grain products lost a significantly greater amount of weight, especially around the waist (belly fat) compared to the control group who consumed an equal intake of calories but NO whole grain products.

 Swap your white bread for whole grain, same goes for your flour and pasta and wait for the results!

-Do you Really need to Exercise?
+Lose Weight in a Week: Do you Really need to Exercise?

 Half an hour of exercise burns around 300 to 400 calories.
 To all your exercise add a little >resistance training or weight training.
 Whilst brisk walking or jogging, for example, carry a couple of light dumbbells that suit your current weight and strength and swing your arms back and forth in rhythm.
 Any resistance will help you build muscle and lose weight .

 A 2012 study demonstrated that inactive adults will lose around 3 % to 8 % of muscle loss every 10 years.
 Such loss of muscle is associated with a lower metabolic rate and the accumulation of fat, which is harder to lose.
 After only 10 weeks of resistance training, 1.8 kg was lost in fat weight and the resting metabolic rate was higher by 7 %.

 Coffee and Exercise